aegean-odyssey/mpmd_marlin_1.1.x/README.md

 The mpmd_marlin-1.1.x project is the result.

-**BTW**, the mpmd_marlin_1.1.x project would not be possible without the extensive information curated by @mcheah in the Marlin4MPMD source code and at the Marlin4MPMD GitHub repository ([mcheah/Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD)).
+By the way, the mpmd_marlin_1.1.x project would not be possible without the extensive information curated by @mcheah in the Marlin4MPMD source code and at the Marlin4MPMD GitHub repository ([mcheah/Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD)).

 ### More Resources